ebanalyse/senda/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/NERDA?color=green)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-`SENDA` is a python package for fine-tuning transformers for sentiment analysis (and text classification in general).
+`senda` is a python package for fine-tuning transformers for sentiment analysis (and text classification in general).

-`SENDA` builds on the excellent `transformers.Trainer` API.
+`senda` builds on the excellent `transformers.Trainer` API.

 ## Installation guide
-`SENDA` can be installed from [PyPI](https://pypi.org/project/SENDA/) with
+`senda` can be installed from [PyPI](https://pypi.org/project/senda/) with

 ```
-pip install SENDA
+pip install senda
 ```

-If you want the development version then install directly from [GitHub](https://github.com/ebanalyse/SENDA).
+If you want the development version then install directly from [GitHub](https://github.com/ebanalyse/senda).

 ## How to use